Blood Meridian: Plot

-"The kid" is born in Tennessee during the Leonids meteor shower of 1833.
+The novel follows a young man who is never directly named, only being referred to as "the kid."
+The kid was born in Tennessee during the Leonids meteor shower of 1833.
 At 14, he runs away and travels across states, arriving in Nacogdoches, Texas, where he enters a tent in which a reverend is giving a sermon.
 Judge Holden enters and announces that the reverend is a wanted imposter, detailing excessive crimes and inciting the crowd to violence.
-The judge reveals shortly afterward that he had never met the reverend.
-The kid escapes, encountering and brawling with Toadvine, but later assists him with arson and assault.
-The kid sees the judge as he escapes town, and the judge smiles at him.
+The Judge reveals shortly afterward that he had never met the reverend, and caused the lynching for no reason at all.
+The kid escapes, encountering and brawling with a mercenary named Toadvine, but later assists him with arson and assault.
+The kid sees the Judge as he escapes town, and the Judge smiles at him.

 In Bexar, the kid kills a bartender for refusing him a drink.
 He is persuaded to join Captain White's company of ill-equipped filibusters.
 The militia is overwhelmed by Comanche warriors.
 The kid is eventually picked up by a passing cart.
 Soldiers later seize the kid and take him to jail in Chihuahua City, where he finds Toadvine.
-Toadvine arranges for the pair and another inmate to be released into a gang of scalphunters led by Glanton.
-The judge is in company.
+Toadvine arranges for the pair and another inmate to be released into a gang of scalphunters led by a former Texas Ranger and cavalry veteran named John Joel Glanton.
+The Judge is in company.

 The gang contracts to protect Chihuahua from marauding Apaches, receiving payment for each scalp.
 However, the gang kills anyone who can provide a passable scalp for a higher share, including residents of Mexican villages.
 A bounty is placed on Glanton after officials realize the gang's fraud.
 At the Colorado River, the gang discovers a ferry, appropriating it by conspiring with and betraying the nearby Yumas.
 The gang settles there, exploiting travelers until they are massacred by the Yumas.
 Many of the gang are killed, including Glanton.

 The kid is injured, but escapes with Toadvine to Alamo Mucho.
-The pair reunite with Tobin, also of the Glanton gang.
-The judge joins the trio, naked and unarmed.
+The pair reunite with a former priest named Tobin, also of the Glanton gang.
+The Judge joins the trio, naked and unarmed.
 He bargains for Toadvine's hat, but is unable to bargain for the kid's pistol.
-Tobin attempts to convince the kid to shoot the judge.
+Tobin attempts to convince the kid to shoot the Judge.

 The kid and Tobin depart towards Carrizo Creek.
 En route, the two encounter gang-member Brown, who was detained in San Diego during the massacre.
 Brown has two horses and is equipped with two rifles.
-Tobin informs Brown that Glanton and the gang are dead, but that Toadvine and the judge are behind.
+Tobin informs Brown that Glanton and the gang are dead, but that Toadvine and the Judge are behind.